 Is everyone following COVID-19 safety procedures?

-In order to create safer environments for everyone, new safety procedures will be put in place for practices and games.
-Parents, athletes, coaches and staff should work together to help keep everyone healthy and safe by following them!
+In order to create safer environments for everyone, new safety procedures should be in place for practices and games.
+Parents, athletes, coaches and officials need to work together to help keep everyone healthy and safe by following them!
 When people do not follow these precautions, it can put the whole team at risk.
 So remember to be a good teammate and fan and follow the new safety rules.
 See Youth Sports Participation During COVID-19: A Safety Checklist for more information.

 Along with the American Academy of Pediatrics, this information was developed jointly by: